MicrosoftDocs/msix-docs/msix-src/package/packaging-uwp-apps.md

     - One or more app packages (.msix or .appx) or an app bundle (.msixbundle or .appxbundle).
     - An .appxsym file.
 This is a compressed .pdb file containing public symbols of your app used for [crash analytics](https://docs.microsoft.com/windows/uwp/publish/health-report) in Partner Center.
 You can omit this file, but if you do, no crash analytic or debugging information will be available for your app.

-2. Zip the folder.
+2. Select all the files within the folder, right-click, and select Send to -> Compressed (zipped) folder.

+> [!NOTE]
+> This should create a zip file with the files above within the root of the zipfile.

-3. Change the zipped folder extension name from .zip to .msixupload or .appxupload.
+3. Change the new zip file's extension name from .zip to .msixupload or .appxupload.

 ## Validate your app package